nswdpc/silverstripe-mailgun-sync/docs/en/001-index.md

 ## Future delivery

-To send in the future, use [scheduled delivery](https://documentation.mailgun.com/en/latest/user_manual.html#scheduling-delivery)
+To send in the future, use [scheduled delivery](https://documentation.mailgun.com/en/latest/user_manual.html#scheduling-delivery) with an RFC2822 formatted datetime.

 ```php
 //send in the future example